Google Adsense. It seems like Google's Adsense advertising platform is the default mechanism that bloggers use to make money from their sites.

 The barrier to entry in Adsense is so low that the ads are not customizable and, frankly, bloggers have very little control over what they're showing their audience.
 This can be an unpredictable way to website monetization.
 Worse, Google's cost per click payout has shown signs of a decline.

 That is a huge problem for bloggers who want their sites monetized and earn extra income.
-Google Adsense provides a lot of flexibility, but unless you’re exceptionally experienced with ad serving psychology like ad placement for banner ads, you might be shooting yourself in the foot.
-Google won’t optimize the ad placement on your site.
-That’s your job.
-They won’t test the best images, locations or types of ads on your website.
-Again, that’s all on you.
+Google Adsense provides a lot of flexibility.
+Still, unless you're exceptionally experienced with ad serving psychology like ad placement for banner ads, you might be shooting yourself in the foot.
+Google won't optimize the ad placement on your site.
+That's your job.
+They won't test the best images, locations, or types of ads on your website.
+Again, that's all on you.

-And, that’s one of the most significant drawbacks of Adsense.
-Most bloggers haven’t experienced marketers, and understanding how people make buying decisions, based on the placement of ads, is well beyond the scope of most bloggers.
-Most want to write and earn some cash.
+And, that's one of the most significant drawbacks of Adsense.
+Most bloggers simply aren't experienced marketers, and understanding how people make buying decisions based on the placement of ads, is well beyond the scope of most bloggers.
+Most just want to write and earn some cash.

 - Fill rate impacts earnings (fill rate = # of ads answered vs. # of ad requests made)

-- How many ads are you okay display as a way to earn money?
+- How many ads are you okay to display as a way to earn money?

 And for a lot of bloggers, Adsense revenue (earnings) is hit or miss.

-If you’re blogging about saving money, working at home, or personal finance, ads about new cars or expensive electronics run contrary to your entire message.
+If you're blogging about saving money and personal finance, ads about new cars or expensive electronics run contrary to your entire message.
 The inability to control advertisements kills the credibility and authenticity of too many bloggers.